marrow/cinje/README.rst

     # encoding: cinje

-This tells Python to process the file using the ``cinje`` codec prior to interpreting the code.  cinje itself assumes the file is actually UTF-8 encoded.
+This tells Python to process the file using the ``cinje`` codec prior to interpreting the code.
+Cinje itself assumes the file is actually UTF-8 encoded.

 Calling a cinje function is identical to calling a generator function, as all cinje template functions—those containing